yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

 ### What would you like to work on next week?
+* Finalize findings from the annotation scheme experiment
 * Annotation scheme and analysis
+  * Annotation guide
+  * Annotation scheme
+    * Finalize a scheme, that is supported by theory, recommendations, litterature
+    * Make a list of recommendations by references to address fairness and bias' in medical AI
+    * Supervision and guideness by Théo

 ### Where do you need help from Veronika?